cfpb/consumerfinance.gov/_tests/macro_testing/README.md

 ### JSON Test Specifications

-To reduce the amount of boilerplate Python that needs to be written for macro unit tests, unit tests can be writen in JSON.
+To reduce the amount of boilerplate Python that needs to be written for macro unit tests, unit tests can be written in JSON.

 For each template file that defines macros, a single JSON should be created that would look like this: